-- Elementary and middle school bus assignments will be mailed the end of August.
+- Bus assignments will be mailed the end of August.

 The annual transportation fee is $100 with a maximum cost per family of $250 per year.
 You can make a $50 deposit per student against your total fee amount, with the remaining balance due by October 31.

 If your household qualifies for the Free and Reduced Price School Lunch Program, please complete the Transportation Bus Registration Fee Form

 If you are not the primary family and need alternate transportation, please complete the Annual Request for Daycare, Alternate, or Open Enrollment Transportation Form.

 Open enrollment students who will use district busing must complete this form each year, indicating the bus stop within the district boundary that the student will use.